jrueter15/unit2/README.md

 ## About

-dotToday is a full-stack habit journal that helps people build better identities through small daily wins.
+Dot.Today is a full-stack habit journal that helps people build better identities through small daily wins.
 Inspired by James Clear's Atomic Habits, it lets users log their 'dots', those small victories that can compound over time to reshape your life.
 Built with Spring Boot and React, it features Java Web Token (JWT) authentication, a MySQL database, and a user interface for tracking progress.
 Every entry is a dot on your journey to becoming who you want to be."

 ## Features